celo-org/docs/docs/protocol/identity/encrypted-cloud-backup.md

 ## User experience

 Here we describe the user experience of the protocol as designed.
-Wallets may alter this flow to suite the needs of their users.
+Wallets may alter this flow to suit the needs of their users.

 ### Onboarding